thomas-p-longhurst/Fractal-Visualizer/doc/Plan.md

 * Assignment requirements seem largely the same, as well as the starter code, minus the fact that the new starter code is somewhat smellier.
 * Let's see where a rebase gets us...
+* Rebase was successful, but it seems I missed the fact that I need to add 7 unit tests.
+Let's take care of that now.